HealthInfo Canterbury

 There are several initiatives to help adults get physically active.
 Some of them are free or subsidised but you may have to pay for others.

-Comcare Trust provides Activelinks for people aged 18 or over with mental illness or addiction issues to get active through increasing participation in physical activity, sport, recreation and leisure pursuits.
+Comcare Trust provides Activelinks.
+This is for people aged 18 or over with mental illness or addiction issues.
+The programme aims to help them get active.
+It does this through increasing participation in physical activity, sport, recreation and leisure pursuits.
 A health professional can refer you.
 You can also refer yourself or a whānau (family) member can refer you by filling in this referral form or phoning 0800-377-702.

 Staff with a fitness training qualification and a certificate in mental health support deliver Activelinks.
 The aim is to promote independence and involvement in community life with a focus on health and wellbeing.